 A list of some of the most well-known healthy winter foods.
-To avoid any winter-related health difficulties, make sure you drink enough water, get enough sleep, and exercise on a regular basis.
+To avoid any winter-related health difficulties, make sure you drink enough water, get enough sleep, and exercise regularly.
 Regular activity will keep your body warm, while these meals will support muscle building, cardiovascular health, and the prevention of colds and coughs.

 1. Green Vegetables